Masthetheus/nulloretriever/testing/README.md

 ## Overview

 This directory contains base examples for the **NulloRetriever** project.
-Each is designed to supply a minimal reproducible example of each optional script and of the complete snakemake pipeline.
+Each is designed to supply a minimal reproducible example of the individual modules, optional scripts and the complete snakemake pipeline.

 ## Directory Structure

 Each example folder is organized to mirror it's actual project usage and implementation.
-For any script, there is a corresponding example file prefixed with `example_`.
+For any module or script, there is a corresponding example file prefixed with `example_`.

+-   `examples/modules/example_module_name.py` will supply an example to `modules/module_name.py`.
--   `examples/opt-scripts/test_script_name.py` will upply an example to `opt-scripts/script_name.py`.
+-   `examples/opt-scripts/test_script_name.py` will supply an example to `opt-scripts/script_name.py`.

 ## Types of Minimal Reproducible Example

 In the current structure, we group the examples in two groups: single and suite.
-Singles consist on the isolated file of certain optional script or pipeline modular script.
+Singles consist on the isolated file of certain module, optional script or pipeline modular script.
 In this sense, the output refer directly only to it's scope.
 In the other hand, suites aim to integrate the maximum scripts possible, in their folder ambient, and thus supply a streamlined example of execution.